chainguard-dev/edu/content/chainguard/chainguard-enforce/events/create-slack-alerts/index.md

 1. Cloning the example repository
 2. Running `terraform` to provision resources in your Google Cloud account
 3. Creating a secret in your Google Cloud account to store your Slack webhook URL
-4. Subscribing to Enforce Cloudevents
+4. Subscribing to Enforce CloudEvents
 5. Configuring an Enforce policy
 6. Deploying a pod that generates a policy violation event